fauzisho/QiscusUI-iOS/README.md

 | **UIChatViewController**                          | A controller that a scrollable, auto-pagination view of the messagess. |

+Custumize you chat buble or create you specific chat buble for custom comment/message type.

 | TableViewCell                                       | Description                                                                                                                                                                            |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|